Maintaining Your Aid

 Once your appeal has been reviewed, we will notify you of the outcome via your Titan student email.
 To receive a response before the add/drop period, you must submit your appeal by the deadline for each term.

-Following a successful appeal, if you once again fail to meet SAP standards during a subsequent review, you will be suspended from receiving further financial aid.
+If you once again fail to meet SAP standards during a subsequent review, you could be suspended from receiving further financial aid and your existing Academic Plan would have to be re-evaluated and if not on an assigned plan, you'll be placed on one.

-Clock-Hour (CTC) Programs
+Clock-Hour (CTC) Programs and Your Aid Package

 Rather than using traditional credits, Career and Technical Certificate (CTC) programs — also known as clock-hour programs — assess tuition using vocational credits, with 30 hours of attendance equaling one vocational credit.